brodieG/ggbg/DEVNOTES.md

    computation this may not be too big a deal.
 We can try targeting half of just noticeable difference or something like it.

+One potentially problematic issue is that we need our rescaler and palette fun anchors to correspond.
+Maybe not such a big deal, for instance in the typical diverging palette we're used to, set the "anchor" for the palette fun to be white/grey == 0.5, and have a rescaler that maps 0 to 0.5 no matter what.

+I guess we only provide the one rescaler.
+One potential issue is where the user wants stuff to be color equidistant on either side of the "0" point.
+I guess the rescaler can compute which of the two ends is further from the anchor point and use that to rescale the values on both sides.
+Still doesn't deal with the potential issue of different distances on either side, but that's probably okay.

+Any concerns about unequal distances on either side of an anchor?
+I guess by definition no?

 ### Color Palette Generation

 Need to do some research on what the right way to generate a semi-reasonable